 - New Hampshire

-Note: In Oregon, telephone calls are one-party consent but in-person recordings require the consent of all parties.
+Meanwhile, in Oregon, telephone calls need only one-party consent, but in-person recordings require the consent of all parties.

 Need Legal Advice on an Illegal Recording?

-If police officers search your emails illegally or someone takes a secret recording of a telephone call, you could sue under the invasion of privacy laws.
+If police officers search your emails illegally, or law enforcement officials take a secret recording of phone conversations, you could sue under invasion of privacy laws.